 Please note that this principle should not apply when modeling LARGE scale buildings or anything huge, as the fillet effect would end up giving your large scale buildings that vacuum-formed plastic toy model look.

-The first thing one must do before any modeling begins is to obtain a decent schematic view of whatever one is modeling.
+The first thing one must do before modeling begins is to obtain a decent schematic view of whatever they are modeling.

 In my case, I prefer the way the cheek bone “structure” was designed in the final movie version.

-I also would like to improve on the design consistency on the back of the helmet and to adjust the ratio of the helmet’s frontal nose area curvature and a couple of other nick-knacks to fit the human facial proportion that I personally like, all in all, these are very small changes, but they are things that matter to me.
+I also would like to improve on the design consistency of the back of the helmet and adjust the ratio of the front nasal area curvature, as well as a couple of other details that I personally prefer.

-There’s a lot of redrawing, refinements, and bla bla bla but when all is said and done, these are the final line placements.
+There is a lot of redrawing, refinements and bla bla bla but when all is said and done, these are the final line placements.

-Bring the schematic into your 3D modeling application; I will be using very basic tools, so you can pretty much follow the workflow regardless of your application of choice.
+Bring your schematic into 3D modeling software; I will be using very basic tools, so you can pretty much follow the workflow regardless of which application you choose.

-The first thing I did was to create a place holder for the ear “tube”, I did that because it was the only shape I am the most sure of, it’s just a simple cylinder.
+The first thing I did was to create a place holder for the ear “tube”, I did that because it was the only shape I am certain of, it’s just a simple cylinder.

 The next thing to tackle is the cheek plate.